AdobeDocs/target-learn.en/help/recommendations-in-a-website/get-ready/planning.md

 # Overview of Recommendations Implementation and How to Plan for using Recommendations

+Unlike other types of personalization and testing, Recommendations requires more upfront planning and implementation work.
+This lesson reviews the major components of Target implementations and various options you can use.

 We’re going to start by creating your first Recommendations Activity.
 A Recommendations Activity is a way of linking together answers to the following questions:

 - Where should recommendations be shown?
 (The selected Activity URL and page elements)